MaRcR11/jasd/README.md

 # JASD — Just A Simple Downloader

-A fast, clean desktop app for downloading videos from YouTube and hundreds of other sites.
+JASD is just a simple downloader, a fast and clean desktop app for downloading videos from YouTube and hundreds of other sites.

 https://github.com/user-attachments/assets/ee5b6517-b436-40d7-adb2-4cb2bc11f0ee

 ---